Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 At high altitudes around the Annapurna, there will be heavy snow and cold weather.
 Crossing Thorong La Pass can be difficult or even closed.
 Let’s see what you can expect in winter:

-• Very cold and snowy
+Very cold and snowy

-• Limited teahouse availability
+Limited teahouse availability

-• Fewer trekkers on the trail
+Fewer trekkers on the trail

 Monsoon (June to August) – Wet and Slippery

 Monsoon is not a good time for trekking the Annapurna Circuit trail.
-Annapurna region gets heavy rain, and trails can be muddy and dangerous.
+The Annapurna region gets heavy rain, and trails can be muddy and dangerous.
 Landslides are common, and mountain views are often hidden behind clouds.
-Let’s see what to expect on this season:
+Let’s see what to expect this season:

-• Poor visibility
+Poor visibility

-• Risk of landslides
+Risk of landslides

-• Not recommended for first-time trekkers
+Not recommended for first-time trekkers

 Note: Some areas in the rain shadow (like Upper Mustang) may still be okay, but it’s not the best time for a full Annapurna Circuit tour.

-Required Permits For the Annapurna Circuit Trek
+Annapurna Circuit Trek Permits

 Note: Keep your permits with you at all times – there are checkpoints along the Annapurna trail.
 When you book the Annapurna Circuit trek package with High Route Adventure, we will handle all these permits for you.

-Annapurna Circuit Trek Cost for 2025 And 2026
+Annapurna Circuit Trek Cost for 2026 And 2027

 We will have a pre-trip meeting at our office in the afternoon, where you can meet your trekking guide and discuss any questions or concerns you may have.

 Remember to include a copy of your travel insurance policy, two passport-sized pictures, your passport, and the required travel insurance and disclaimers.
-We'll make sure you're ready for the great journey ahead during this meeting.
+We'll make sure you're ready for the incredible journey ahead during this meeting.

 Altitude: 1350 m